borangao/CARMAX/README.md

 ## Vignette

-The webpage `https://zikuny.github.io/CARMAX/` provides a comprehensive walkthrough of running CARMA-X with an example dataset of simulated admixed populations.
+The CARMA-X webpage `https://zikuny.github.io/CARMAX/` provides a detailed walkthrough for setting up and running CARMA-X, including step-by-step instructions and explanations.
+It guides users through fine-mapping analysis using an example dataset designed to simulate admixed populations, showcasing key features and outputs of the method.

 ## Example